-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS-1Ds Mark III are two digital cameras that were announced, respectively, in June 2017 and August 2007.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame sensor.
-The 200D has a resolution of 24 megapixel, whereas the 1Ds Mark III provides 21 MP.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS-1Ds Mark III are two digital cameras that were officially introduced, respectively, in June 2017 and August 2007.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame (1Ds Mark III) sensor.
+The 200D has a resolution of 24 megapixels, whereas the 1Ds Mark III provides 21 MP.

-An illustration of the physical size and weight of the Canon 200D and the Canon 1Ds Mark III is provided in the side-by-side display below.
+The physical size and weight of the Canon 200D and the Canon 1Ds Mark III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1Ds Mark III is considerably larger (112 percent) than the Canon 200D.
 Moreover, the 1Ds Mark III is substantially heavier (206 percent) than the 200D.
 It is noteworthy in this context that the 1Ds Mark III is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.